phoenixframework/phoenix_live_view/guides/introduction/installation.md

 ## New projects

 Phoenix v1.5+ comes with built-in support for LiveView apps.
 Just create your application with `mix phx.new my_app --live`.
+The `--live` flag has become the default on Phoenix v1.6.

 Once you've created a LiveView project, refer to [LiveView documentation](`Phoenix.LiveView`) for further information on how to use it.